Margaret Fingerhut: Teaching

-Fingerhut is a Visiting Tutor at the Royal Birmingham Conservatoire where she was made an Honorary Fellow in 2015.
+Fingerhut is a Visiting Lecturer at the Royal Birmingham Conservatoire where she was made an Honorary Fellow in 2015.
 She formerly taught piano at the Royal Northern College of Music and at Trinity Laban Conservatoire.
 She is a regular guest at summer schools such as Dartington International Summer School, Chetham's International Summer School for Pianists and Jackdaws.
 Her teaching at Dartington was described by The Spectator magazine as demonstrating "enormous skill and sympathy".
-She has given masterclasses in the USA, Canada, Japan and China, and has been on the jury of competitions such as the BBC Young Musician of the Year.
+She has given masterclasses in the US, Canada, Japan and China, and has been on the jury of competitions such as the BBC Young Musician of the Year.

 She has written for the magazines Classical Music, International Piano and Pianist.

 Charitable work

-In 2019 Fingerhut devised and performed a recital tour around the UK which raised £88,000 for refugees in the UK - this represents £1,000 for each of the keys of a grand piano.
+In 2019 Fingerhut devised and performed a recital tour around the UK which raised £88,000 for refugees in the UK – this represents £1,000 for each of the keys of a grand piano.
 Her programme drew together the music and stories of famous composers who migrated, giving her audiences a cultural perspective on the theme of migration and exile.
-Her achievement was recognised with a ‘Champion of Sanctuary’ award by the City of Sanctuary UK in 2019.
+Her achievement was recognised with a 'Champion of Sanctuary' award by the City of Sanctuary UK in 2019.

+In 2022 Margaret collaborated with Viktoriia Levchenko, a young Ukrainian filmmaker, to make a video in support of Ukraine.
+Set to her performance of Les Rochers d’Outche-Coche by the Ukrainian composer Sergei Bortkiewicz, the video raised money for emergency vehicles in Ukraine.

-Fingerhut is also a patron of Oasis of Peace UK.
+Fingerhut is also a patron of British Friends of the Oasis of Peace.

+She was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to music and charitable fundraising.